drk1wi/Modlishka/README.md

 # ..Modlishka..

-Modlishka is a flexible and powerful reverse proxy, that will take your ethical phishing campaigns to the next level.

-It was realeased with an aim to:
-- help penetration testers to carry out an effective phishing campaign and reinforce the fact that **serious** threat can arise from phishing.
+Modlishka is a powerful and flexible HTTP reverse proxy.
+It implements a new approach of handling HTTP traffic flow, which allows transparent and automated proxying of multi-destination HTTP/S traffic over a single TLS certificate without additional configuration overhead.

+Modlishka was primarily written for ethical penetration tests.
+Nevertheless, it can be helpful in other, non-security related, usage scenarios.

+From a security testing perspective, Modlishka can be used to:
+-	Carry out a modern ethical phishing campaign that requires a universal 2FA “bypass” support.
+-	Diagnose and exploit browser-based applications from a "[Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" attack perspective.

+General aim of this release was to:
-- higlight current 2FA weaknesses, so adequate security solutions can be created and implemented soon.
+- Highlight currently used two factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented soon.
+- Create a diagnostic tool for the "Client Domain Hooking' attack.
+- Support projects that could benefit from a universal and automated HTTP reverse proxy.
-- raise community awareness about modern phishing techniques and strategies.
+- Raise community awareness about modern phishing techniques and strategies.
-- support other open source projects that require a universal reverse proxy.
+- Support penetration testers in their ethical phishing campaigns and help to reinforce the fact that serious threat can arise from modern phishing attacks.

 Enjoy  :-)

 Features
 --------